The process of underwater welding defies logic. Can you imagine electricity flowing through water and leaving the welder unscathed?

 When it comes to the marine stinger, less is more.
 They hold electrodes and are primarily manufactured from lightweight plastic, reducing the possibility of fatigue and cramps.

-Underwater welders that train with particular stingers always prefer using the same type while at work, even if a newer model exists in the market.
+Underwater welders who train with particular stingers always prefer using the same type while at work, even if a newer model exists.

 It would help if you stuck with what you know as a consensus.
 This is due to the feeling that other job sections could be more predictable.